atlassian/data-center-helm-charts/.github/ISSUE_TEMPLATE/report-issue.md

 **Screenshots (if applicable)**

 **More Input (optional):**
-please run of the following relevant commands and report the output.
+please run the following relevant commands and report the output.
 ```
 $ kubectl get pods
 $ kubectl describe pods